 - The effect that the implementation of additional security would have on a property owner and whether or not it would create an undue economic hardship.

-When property owners have knowledge that there is a pattern of criminal activity on or close to their property, a negligent security attorney in Port St. Lucie can hold them responsible for harm caused by failing to take reasonable actions in protecting people who visit.
+When property owners have knowledge that there is a pattern of criminal activity on or close to their property, a negligent security premises liability attorney in Port St. Lucie can hold them responsible for harm caused by failing to take reasonable actions in protecting people who visit.

 Premises liability can arise from negligent security practices in a variety of ways, which include failing to employ security guards, failing to install proper lighting in dark stairwells or parking lots, and failing to install or adequately maintain security cameras.
 Victims injured in a preventable assault, theft, or other crime may recover damages for property loss, past and future medical expenses, lost income and earning capacity, and pain and suffering.
 Call a premises liability lawyer for more information today.